Skip to content

 • Has a family history of allergies

-In many cases, doctors recommend trying a routine formula like Bobbie Organic Original or Organic Whole Milk formula between 6 and 12 months as a safe, nutrient-rich option before introducing cow’s milk after their first birthday.
+In many cases, doctors recommend trying a routine formula like Bobbie Organic Original or Organic Whole Milk formula between 6 and 12 months as a safe, complete nutrition option before introducing cow’s milk after their first birthday.

 Monitoring Your Baby’s Comfort and Feeding Patterns During the Transition